 The lease liability is measured at amortized cost using the effective interest method.
 It is remeasured when there is a change in future lease payments arising from a change in an index or rate, or if there is a change in the estimate or assessment of the expected amount payable under a residual value guarantee, purchase, extension or termination option.
-Variable lease payments not included in the initial measurement of the lease liability are charged directly to profit or loss
+Variable lease payments not included in the initial measurement of the lease liability are charged directly to profit or loss.

-The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
+The Company has elected to recognize right-of-use assets and lease liabilities.
 The lease payments associated with these leases are charged directly to profit or loss on a straight-line basis over the lease term.
+The Company is using an incremental borrowing rate of 7.5% and is depreciating the right-of-use asset on a straight-line basis over 4.5 years.